Chapter 3: Contingency Funding and Requirements Process

 CCOs should ensure procedures and tools, such as DAU's Acquisition Requirements Roadmap Tool (ARRT) suite and the Contingency Acquistion Support Model (cASM), are in place to assist the requiring activity in submitting well-defined requirements in a timely fashion.
 Streamlined procedures may need to be developed at the onset of a contingency.

 Prioritization of requirements.
 During the initial stages of a contingency, the CCO needs to know the deployed commander’s priorities.
-CCOs may find themselves in the undesirable position of being the requestor, approving official, certifying officer, and filling other duties necessary to ensure rapid delivery of goods and services.
+At the onset of a contingency, CCOs may find themselves in the undesirable position of being the requestor, approving official, certifying officer, and filling other duties necessary to ensure rapid delivery of goods and services.
 (The CCO should maximize separation of duties to the maximum extent practicable to mitigate any perception of impropriety.)
 The CCO’s first priority is normally to respond to basic life-support requirements (including water, security, food, and interpreter).
 The contracting office will be inundated with requests for goods and services from many different sources, and while most requests will be legitimate, they may not be a priority for the deployed commander.
 Knowing the deployed commander’s priorities helps in prioritizing requirements.
-The mechanism for this prioritization may be a readiness center, a contingency support staff, or a requirements board in larger operations where senior base officials coordinate base recovery efforts.
-If not addressed, the prioritization process is performed by the responsible contracting office.
-CCOs and units should be prepared to have a prioritization system before the deployment.
+The mechanism for this prioritization may be a readiness center, a contingency support staff, or a requirements board.
+If not addressed, the responsible contracting office will prioritize requirements.
+CCOs and supporting units should be prepared to have a prioritization system developed for the respective operation before deployment.

 Defense Priorities and Allocation System.
 Pursuant to FAR 18.109, Priorities and Allocations, the Defense Priorities and Allocations System (DPAS) supports approved national defense, emergency preparedness, and energy programs and was established to facilitate rapid industrial mobilization in case of a national emergency.
 CCOs should be familiar with the DPAS requirements in FAR 11.602 and FAR 11.603.
 DPAS is a means to ensure timely availability of industrial resources to meet national defense requirements and a way to provide a framework for rapidly expanding industrial resources in a national emergency.
 The Department of Commerce (DOC) DPAS regulation embodied in 15 CFR 700 contains a Special Priorities Assistance process for resolving disputes between the government and industry and provides a mechanism for optimizing delivery of urgently needed material during wartime or contingency operations(2).